Academics, Programs, & Services

 Next Generation Science Standards (NGSS) are coming to Havens classrooms!
 NGSS curriculum emphasizes three essential dimensions of science instruction: Science and Engineering Practices (what scientists and engineers do), Crosscutting Concepts (how scientists and engineers think), and Disciplinary Core Ideas (what scientists and engineers know).
 Today’s students learn so much more than science content, they learn to be scientists!
 Come to our annual tri-school STEAM Expo (science, technology, engineering, arts, and math) in the spring to find out more.

-One of our primary goals at Havens Elementary is to create a safe, inclusive, kind and respectful environment.
+One of our primary goals at the elementary level is to create a safe, inclusive, kind, and respectful environment.
 Children at every grade level are given guidance on how to be a good friend, school citizen and student.

 Inevitably problems will arise; this is part of growing up!
 When they do, teachers and staff are available to help students navigate through difficult situations.
-In addition, Havens is fortunate to have a school counselor, Jennifer Bruening, for those who need extra support and guidance.
+In addition, Beach is fortunate to have a school counselor, for those who need extra support and guidance.

 Havens Elementary’s technology curriculum teaches students to use digital tools to access, manage, evaluate and synthesize information in order to solve problems individually and collaboratively.
 The technology curriculum is integrated with all curricular areas, and is used as an instructional tool in reading, writing, math and science instruction.